yaaragu/HoloProtect-Hololens-Fall-Detection/README.md

 In this rep you can find:
 - about HoloProtect solution and solution demo
-- the app
 - the script

-* Currently the app works on a Unity simulation, but not once deployed to Hololens.
+Currently the app works on a Unity simulation, but not once deployed to Hololens.
+You are welcome to make suggestions.